Superdish/hello-world/README.md

 - Adam?

-- Oan you believe this is happening?
+- Can you believe this is happening?
 - I can't.
 I'll pick you up.